-UWS 17.24 Petition for restoration of rights after suspension or expulsion.
+UWS 17.18 Petition for restoration of rights after suspension or expulsion.
 A respondent who has been suspended may petition to have their student status, rights, and privileges restored before the suspension has expired by its own terms under s.
-UWS 17.17(2) 17.23 (2).
+UWS 17.17(2).
 A respondent who has been expelled may petition for the right to apply for readmission.
-The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled or of a different University of Wisconsin institution to which the respondent seeks admission or, if applying to a different University of Wisconsin institution, is seeking admission.
+The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled or of a different University of Wisconsin institution to which the respondent seeks admission from a different University of Wisconsin institution to which the respondent seeks admission.
 The chief administrative officer shall make the readmission decision.
-In cases of sexual harassment, sexual assault, dating violence, domestic violence, and stalking sexual misconduct, the readmission decision should shall be made in consultation with the Title IX Coordinator, and the complainant should shall be notified of any change to the disciplinary outcome, and the complaint, if enrolled as a student at the time of the petition, shall be provided opportunity to respond regarding any review of responsibility findings.
+In cases of sexual harassment, sexual assault, dating violence, domestic violence, and stalking sexual misconduct, the readmission decision should shall be made in consultation with the Title IX Coordinator and reasonable attempts shall the complainant should shall be notified be made to notify the complainant of any change to the disciplinary outcome.
+If enrolled as a student at the time of the petition, the complainant shall be provided opportunity to respond to the petition prior to the readmission decision.

-Section 36.
-UWS 17.25(2)(d) is created to read:
+Section 32.
+UWS 17.19(2)(d) is created to read:

 (d) In cases of sexual misconduct as defined in s.
-UWS 17.16, the chief administrative officer makes reasonable attempts to consult with the complainant and offer protective measures.
+UWS 17.151, the chief administrative officer makes reasonable attempts to consult with the complainant and offer protective measures.

-Section 37.
-UWS 17.25(3), (5), and (6) are amended to read:
+Section 33.
+UWS 17.19(3), (5), and (6) are amended to read:

 - (3) If the chief administrative officer determines that an emergency suspension is warranted under sub.
 (2), the chief administrative officer shall promptly have written notification of the emergency suspension delivered to the respondent.
 In cases of sexual harassment, sexual assault, dating violence, domestic violence, and stalking sexual misconduct, as defined in s.
-UWS 17.16, the written notification of the emergency suspension shall be delivered simultaneously to the complainant and the respondent.
+UWS 17.151, the written notification of the emergency suspension shall be delivered simultaneously to the complainant and the respondent.
 The chief administrative officer's decision to impose an emergency suspension shall be effective immediately when delivered to the respondent and is final. - (5) An emergency suspension imposed in accordance with this section shall be in effect until the decision in the hearing on the underlying charges pursuant to s.
-UWS 17.12 or 17.18 is rendered or the chief administrative officer rescinds the emergency suspension.
+UWS 17.12 or 17.153 is rendered or the chief administrative officer rescinds the emergency suspension.
 In no case shall an emergency suspension remain in effect for longer than 30 days, unless the respondent agrees to a longer period. - (6) If the chief administrative officer determines that none of the conditions specified in sub.
-(2) (c) are present, but that misconduct may have occurred, the case shall proceed in accordance with ss.
-UWS 17.12 or UWS 17.18, as applicable.
+(2) (c) are present, but that misconduct may have occurred, the case shall proceed in accordance with s. ss.
+UWS 17.12 or 17.153, as applicable.